Even good quality coffee beans will produce low-quality coffee when brewed in a reduced-quality automatic coffeemaker.

 When brewed, natural process coffee tends to have robust fruity notes and full body texture.

-Pulp natural coffees will lack the natural process coffees’ fruity notes, but it will have a very similar body texture.
+Pulp natural coffees will lack the natural process coffees’ fruity notes.
+But it will have a very similar body texture.

 It will have the sweetness and the acidity similar to washed process coffee.

-Wash process coffee tends to be juicy as far as texture and will have delightful bright flavors and good acidity.
+Wash process coffee tends to be juicy as far as texture.
+And will have delightful bright flavors and good acidity.

 When buying coffee beans, you should find on the label or listed on the website what process the coffee is.
 But if you don’t, leave and buy from someone else.

-By storing your coffee beans correctly, you can keep a high quality bean fresh for up to a couple of weeks from the time it was roasted, but not more than that.
+Storing your coffee beans correctly, you can keep a high quality bean fresh for up to a couple of weeks from the time it was roasted, but not more than that.

 To freeze or not freeze?